Multiplicities of Jumping Numbers: Properties of the Rees coefficient

-Since $ \rho_{c} $ is the as same $\rho_{c+n}$ for any natural number $n$, we think of $\rho_{c}$ as a $\QQ$-valued function on $\QQ/\ZZ$.
-This function is an interesting invariant of the ideal $\fa$ and describes interesting properties of jumping numbers (or rather their classes in $\QQ/\ZZ$) of $\fa$.
+\item $\rho_{c} = \rho_{c+n}$ for any positive integer $n$. \item $\rho_{c} = 0 $ if $c$ is not a candidate jumping number of $\fa$ (see Section~\ref{candidate}). \item $\rho_{c}$ is positive implies that $c+n$ is a jumping number at $Z_1$ for some $n$. \end{enumerate} \end{Pn} \begin{proof} By Theorem~\ref{thm3.1}, $m(c+n)$ is a polynomial in $n$ of degree at most $h-1$.
+Since $\rho_{c}$ is the coefficient of $n^{h-1}$, parts (1), (2) and (3) follow from the fact that $m(c+n)$ is a non-negative integer for all $n$.
+Parts (4) and (5) follow from the fact that $m(c+n)$ is positive exactly when $c+n$ is a jumping number.
+In particular, if $m(c+n)>0$ for some $n$, then $c$ (equivalently $c+n$) must be a candidate jumping number. \end{proof} Since $ \rho_{c} $ is the same as $\rho_{c+n}$ for any natural number $n$, we think of $\rho_{c}$ as a $\QQ$-valued function on $\QQ/\ZZ$.
+This function is an invariant of the subscheme $Z$ along a component $Z_{1}$ and describes interesting properties of jumping numbers at $Z_1$ (or rather their classes in $\QQ/\ZZ$).
 We turn to explaining these properties.